 - Rosettes are corner blocks that are used for changing directions of mouldings that are the same size, such as at the top of a door or window.

 - Plinth blocks are baseboards that are used to join profiles of different widths, such as when a wide baseboard joins a narrower door casing.

-- Crown corners can be cut using a mitre saw or purchased preassembled.
-The preassembled inside and outside corner pieces simplify the installation process because you only have to cut butt joints to mate the lengths of crown moulding to the corner pieces.
+- Crown corners can be cut using a miter saw or purchased preassembled.
+The preassembled inside and outside corner pieces simplify the installation process.
+You’ll only have to cut butt joints to mate crown moulding to the corner pieces.

 - Always measure the room for moulding before making a purchase.
-You’ll want to measure the length of each wall, making sure to calculate in any window or door openings.
-Then add 10 percent to the sum total for mitering.
+Measure the length of each wall and calculate in any window or door openings.
+Then add an extra 10 percent to the sum for mitering.

-- Buy about 15 to 20 percent more material than you need, just in case you miscalculated or you cut the wrong length.
+- Buy about 15 to 20 percent more material than you need, just in case you miscalculate or cut the wrong length.

-- Moulding and trim styles are available in traditional, country, Victorian, Arts & Crafts and modern looks.
-Choose a look that reflects your style, and when in doubt, opt for traditional.
+- Moulding and trim styles are available in classic, farmhouse, modern looks and more.
+Choose a look that reflects your style.
+A classic or traditional look works in most spaces.